ChatScript/ChatScript/WIKI/Practicum-spelling_and_interjections.md

 against the prior correction derivation is needed.

-And you can also grab %originalInput for the entire raw text of what the user typed for this volley.
+And you can also grab %originalInput for the entire raw text of what the user typed for this volley (no oob included).

 ## Adding and subtracting meaning